 Our coterminal master’s program and executive education programs integrate theoretical and conceptual knowledge with practical skills and tools to develop mindsets, knowledge, and competencies in three critical areas:

 - Understanding Complex Social-Environmental Systems

-- Understanding Decision Making and Developing Strategies for Leading Change
+- Understanding Decision Making and Strategies for Leading Change

 - Designing Innovations with Impact at Scale

 The coterminal master’s degree in Sustainability Science and Practice is available to eligible Stanford undergraduates as a Master of Science or Master of Arts, depending on the chosen set of courses.
 Executive education is offered through online courses, open-enrollment programs hosted on campus, and custom programs designed for individual clients.